davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 # Origin of the mantle lithosphere beneath Crystal Knob {#sec:tectonic_scenarios}

-Rb-Sr and Sm-Nd isotopic and trace-element compositions of peridotite xenoliths demonstrate that the mantle lithosphere that was sampled by the Crystal Knob volcanic neck is sourced from the depleted mantle, with no contribution from either recycled crustal material or ancient sub-continental mantle lithosphere.
+The Crystal Knob spinel peridotite xenoliths uniformly isotopically depleted, with an $\epsilon_\mathrm{Nd}$ of 10.3-11.0, and \ce{^{87}Sr}/\ce{^{86}Sr} of .7023-.7024.
+These values are typical for the depleted upper mantle [e.g.
+@Hofmann1997] and require a mantle source that has not been recycled from the western North American subcontinental mantle or continental lithosphere more generally.
+The Crystal Knob xenolith suite is the only known direct sampling of this underplated mantle.

-The lack of radiogenically enriched arc residues confirms the unrooted nature of Salinia continental arc rocks [e.g. @Hall2013] that lie slivered above the Franciscan accretionary complex that dominates the regional crustal column.
+The lack of radiogenically enriched arc residues in the Crystal Knob xenolith suite  confirms the unrooted nature of Salinia continental arc rocks [e.g.
+@Hall2013] that lie slivered above the Franciscan accretionary complex that dominates the regional crustal column.
+This suggests the existence of a major structural discontinuity below the crust of the Coast Ranges, with underplated, slightly depleted peridotite forming the framework of the mantle lithosphere.
+Several tectonic events experienced by the Coast Ranges since the Cretaceous provide a means to append suboceanic mantle lithosphere or upwelling asthenosphere to the base of the crust.

 The Franciscan complex of the region was assembled by sustained subduction of the Farallon plate during the Cretaceous and early Cenozoic [@Cowan1978;
 @Saleeby1986; @Seton2012; @Chapman2016a].
 The mantle lithosphere beneath the
-eastern Mojave Plateau was constructed from partly subducted Farallon-plate upper mantle late in this Franciscan accretionary history [@Luffi2009].
-Another mechanism could have operated following the cessation of Farallon plate subduction and during the establishment of the San Andreas transform system.
+eastern Mojave Plateau was constructed from partly subducted Farallon-plate upper mantle late in this Franciscan accretionary history [@Luffi2009], and an outboard equivalent of this mechanism could have built the mantle lithosphere beneath Crystal Knob.

-The pre-Neogene tectonic setting of the Crystal Knob eruption site is shown in
-@fig:reconstruction by restoration of the San Andreas dextral transform system [@Matthews1976; @Dickinson2005; @Chapman2012; @Hall2013; @Sharman2013].
-The
-Crystal Knob eruption site restores to a position outboard of the southern California batholith.
-The principal windows into shallowly underplated subduction channel schists are shown in @fig:reconstruction along with the principal upper plate batholithic exposures.
-The current western extent of the Salinia crystalline nappes is shown as the Nacimiento fault and the offshore Farallon escarpment.
-Crystalline rocks of the Salinia nappes extended an unknown distance westwards across the Nacimiento belt Franciscan [@Hall2013], but were eroded off the lower plate complex as the coastal region rose in the Pliocene [@Ducea2003].

-In the Oligocene to early Miocene, the Pacific-Farallon spreading ridge obliquely intersected the SW Cordillera subduction zone, leading to the development of the San Andreas transform system [@Atwater1970].
-Ridge impingement was kinematically complex due to large-offset ridge-ridge transforms, resulting in the opening of a geometrically complex slab window and the production of the Monterey microplate, which nucleated as an oblique intra-oceanic rift along an ~250 km long segment of the Pacific-Farallon ridge [@Thorkelson1989; @Bohannon1995; @Atwater1998; @Wilson2005].
+In the Oligocene to early Miocene, the Pacific-Farallon spreading ridge obliquely intersected the Cordillera subduction zone at the coast of southern California, leading to the development of the San Andreas transform system [@Atwater1970].
+Ridge impingement was kinematically complex due to large-offset ridge-ridge transforms, resulting in the opening of a geometrically complex slab window and the production of the Monterey microplate, which nucleated as an oblique intra-oceanic rift along an ~250 km long segment of the Pacific-Farallon ridge [@Thorkelson1989; @Bohannon1995; @Atwater1998;
+@Wilson2005].
 Late Cenozoic volcanism of the coastal region of central California has been attributed to partial melting of asthenosphere as it ascended into the slab window [@Wilson2005].

 Alternatively, it has been suggested that microplate formation along the impinging Pacific-Farallon ridge was more dominant than slab window